tobyoluyole/Complete-CI-CD-project-with-node-application/README.md

           kubectl apply -f service.yaml
           kubectl apply -f role.yaml
           kubectl apply -f rolebinding.yaml
-This will start up the application and also add certificate and RBAC security
+This will start up the application and also add certificate and RBAC security.

 To setup monitoring, you must install Prometheus and Grafana using helm.
 Then create a namespace for monitoring using kubectl create namespace monitoring.